Admiring the view

 Twin room

-Ride beautifully schooled Arab and X horses through an isolated, and almost deserted, mountain range on the Spanish side of the Pyrenees.
-The riding is thrilling, with steep descents down the side of canyons to exhilarating gallops along open tracks, covering up to 50km each day.
-The contrasting landscape of snowy mountains in the north, and lush pastures, olive groves on the slopes, and the deserted plateaux in the south,is remarkable.
-This ride is for confident, fit riders.
-Guests will discover the hidden secrets of the Pyrenees; griffon vulture colonies, historic castles, and drovers tracks leading to abandoned stone villages.
-Prepare for a week of unforgettable riding on superbly trained horses.
+The horseback trail riding is thrilling, with steep descents down the side of canyons, to exhilarating gallops along open tracks, covering approx 30km each day.
+The contrasting landscape of snowy mountains in the north, and lush pastures, olive groves on the slopes, and the deserted plateau in the south is remarkable.
+This holiday is for confident, fit horseback riders.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.

-Review received from AD of Exeter on 03/10/2022
+Review received from SW of DEE WHY on 06/10/2024

 Ride Summary